vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-welcome-black-holes.md

 All the effort, materials, and energy that goes into making, discarding, trashing-reusing-recycling is largely an unnecessary frenzy and waste.
 Less would be more.
-But, if everyone purchased high quality, long- lasting, minimally packaged goods that met their needs without waste and excess, our economy would stall.
+But, if everyone purchased high quality, long-lasting, minimally packaged goods that met their needs without waste and excess, our economy would stall.
 We have become a nation of bloated wasters under pressure to absorb extra money created every year, and to achieve the growth imperative our system demands.
 This